-Heath Paley’s high-definition, large-scale photographs are explorations of the particular, and the universal aspects, of the urban milieu.
+Heath Paley creates large-scale, high-definition photographs that are explorations of the particular, and the universal aspects, of the urban milieu.
 His fascination with intricacy and rarely noticed details gives Paley’s urban portraits a more informed understanding of the environment in which most people spend their time.

-Paley holds a MA in history from Northeastern University and an MFA from Emerson College.
-He studied with Sam Abell at Maine Media Workshops in Rockport, Maine.
-In 2016–2017, Paley’s photographs of Maine downtowns were highlighted in a traveling exhibition at the Maine State House, Augusta, and the University of Maine’s Lord Hall Gallery (Orono) and Reed Gallery (Presque Isle).
-Paley’s work is in the collections of several museums, including the Portland Museum of Art.
+Paley holds an MFA from Emerson College and an MA in history from Northeastern University.
+He studied with Sam Abell at Maine Media Workshops, Rockport, Maine.
+In 2016–2017, Paley’s Downtown series of eighteen Maine villages, towns, and cities were highlighted in a traveling exhibition at the Maine State House, Augusta, and the University of Maine’s Lord Hall Gallery (Orono) and Reed Gallery (Presque Isle).
+Paley’s photographs are included in private and museum collections, including the University of New England Art Gallery and the Portland Museum of Art.

-Paley and his wife, who live in Portland, Maine, recently purchased a second home in Ellsworth to be closer to Acadia.
-They love Ellsworth, and now they split their time between these two year-round communities.
+Paley lives with his wife in Portland, Maine.
+The couple recently purchased a second in Ellsworth to be closer to Acadia, and they now split their time between these two Maine cities.
 Paley has since created over forty large-scale photographs of Ellsworth.